 Aleks Malkin, model, holistic nutritionist and mom to Shai and Cruz.
-Aleks, featured in a photoshoot with Trish Mennell Photography, talks to us about all things motherhood, nutrition and so much more.
+Aleks, recently featured in a photoshoot with Trish Mennell Photography, talks to us about all things motherhood, nutrition and so much more.

 A: Motherhood really exposed a vulnerability, humility and selflessness in me that I didn’t know existed.
 To love someone so deeply and to constantly worry for their wellbeing, happiness and growth in an overwhelming way.
 Motherhood really magnifies all of your individual weaknesses and strength, and forces you to really evolve and grow out of a sense of duty for your family.
 I find myself saying “I have no idea what I’m doing” daily but I force myself to tap into my maternal intuition and it somehow it always works out.
 Watching them evolve into their own little sassy characters is so rewarding.
 The other day I was getting really frustrated with my daughter and my 4 year old son reached over, grabbed my hand and said “mama, just breath in and out, and you will feel better”, I nearly MELTED!
 He was right – and the fact that he used a tactic that I try and practice with them both when they are upset on me was BEYOND rewarding.